uga-libraries/born-digital-accessioning/appraisal.md

 During the initial media appraisal, the digital archivist identifies any media that does not need to be copied.
 Once the remaining media is transferred, the digital archivist performs a technical appraisal.
 This includes assessing the materials’ storage demands, format usability, and potential processing needs.
 A full format report is generated, and files are immediately appraised out if they meet a list of technical criteria.
 The digital archivist makes note of any anticipated issues related to sensitive information or complex formats that could add significant processing time.

 During the content appraisal phase, the collecting archivist appraises the materials again based on their research value and relevance to the collection.
 This process is supplemented with the digital archivist's notes from their technical appraisal.
-Collecting archivists can make and document disposition information or provide instructions to the digital archivist.
+Collecting archivists can make and document disposition decisions or provide instructions to the digital archivist.

-## Initial Media Appraisal
+## Initial Media Appraisal (Optional)

+_This level of appraisal is most useful when dealing with large volumes of physical media that appear to be reliably labeled.
+If there is doubt about the accuracy of the labels, the digital archivist may choose to look at everything._

 Use labels and information from the donor to identify media that does not need to be copied.
 This typically includes labeled software installation disks, other commercial products that are clearly outside the scope of the collection, or media that the donor has identified as a duplicate or accidental inclusion.